 In particular, electronic properties of metallic, semiconducting, superconducting, and magnetic materials are investigated.
-Work is being carried out on exotic superconductors, strongly correlated systems, low-dimensional magnetic as well as nanostructured materials.
+Work is being carried out on exotic superconductors, strongly correlated systems, low-dimensional and frustrated magnetic as well as nanostructured materials.

 For the generation of high pulsed magnetic fields, a development program for pulsed magnets and pulsed power supplies is being carried out.
 The HLD is engaged to open the access to magnetic fields up 100 T. For this purpose, a development program for pulsed-power supplies providing electrical currents of several 100 kA as well as electrical power of several GW is in work.
 These technological activities which make also use of modern simulation methods based on finite elements are under way with respect to industrial applications, e. g. for electromagnetic pulse forming, joining, and welding as well as for medical engineering.

 The HLD cooperates closely with its European partners in Nijmegen, Grenoble and Toulouse within the context of the EMFL (European Magnetic Field Laboratory).